anira-project/anira/docs/sphinx/custom_backends.rst

 shares between its executors is only what is immutable during a run.
 The built-in engines draw the line so (``src/backends/``, internal):

-- ONNX Runtime: one environment handle and one session-options object per loaded model, shared; one ``Ort::Session`` per executor, kept per executor so that no two executors share a session's allocator.
-The web build creates the environment with a global thread pool of one thread through ``Ort::ThreadingOptions``, since a WebAssembly session cannot spawn its own.
+- ONNX Runtime: one session-options object per loaded model, shared, over the engine object's environment (one per process, created at the engine's init with anira's log level; the web build creates it with a global thread pool of one thread through ``Ort::ThreadingOptions``, since a WebAssembly session cannot spawn its own); one ``Ort::Session`` per executor, kept per executor so that no two executors share a session's allocator.
 - LibTorch: one TorchScript module per executor, each with its own copy of the weights, since a module is not shareable between threads; what one load shares is the record and the binding tables.
 - TensorFlow Lite: one ``TfLiteModel`` (the flatbuffer parsed once) and one options object per loaded model, shared; one interpreter, with its signature runner, per executor.
-- LiteRT: one environment (carrying anira's log level), one model and one compilation-options object per loaded model, shared; one compiled model with its managed buffers per executor.
+- LiteRT: one model and one compilation-options object per loaded model, shared, over the engine object's environment (one per process, created at the engine's init with anira's log level, the accelerators it registered checked at load); one compiled model with its managed buffers per executor.
 - ExecuTorch: one data loader and one ``Program`` (the ``.pte`` parsed once) per loaded model, shared; one ``Module`` over that program, with its own loaded method, per executor.
 Every method is loaded with the XNNPACK delegate's runtime options set to a workspace per delegate